 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/29704

 dc.description.abstractMobility as a service, or MaaS, is the most cited idea.
 MaaS however, despite its intuitive appeal, is struggling to develop a future.
 While a growing number of App developers are parading their digital capability as delivering a MaaS capability, in the main we see little more than another trip planning app.
 ‘Private Car as a Service (PCaaS)’ or more generally “Private Assets as a Service (PAaaS)” is based on a critical need to provide mobility services to residents of regional towns and rural hinterlands who have a need to visit medical specialists who are located many kilometres away, often over 200 or more kilometres, and where they are likely to have to stay overnight.
-The idea of bundling or packaging of MaaS offers can be appealing to businesses as a corporate initiative that fits well with the social licence and commitment to corporate social responsibility.en_AU
+The idea of bundling or packaging of MaaS offers can be appealing to businesses as a corporate initiative that fits well with the social licence and commitment to corporate social responsibility.en

-dc.subjectMobility as a Service (MaaS)en_AU
+dc.subjectMobility as a Service (MaaS)en

-dc.subjecttrip planningen_AU
+dc.subjecttrip planningen

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-dc.subject.asrc1507 Transportation and Freight Servicesen_AU
+dc.subject.asrc1507 Transportation and Freight Servicesen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistics Studies (ITLS)en_AU
+usyd.departmentInstitute of Transport and Logistics Studies (ITLS)en

+Show simple item record